The number of exciting landmarks in Guatemala is very high.

 - Los Monos temple in El Mirador - Petén.
 Poorly researched, 48 m tall Maya temple.

 - Tikal Temple I (Temple of the Great Jaguar) - Petén.
-47 m tall pyramid, built circa 730 AD.
+47 m tall pyramid, built sometimes around 730 AD.
 Built as a tomb of ruler Jasaw Chan K'awiil I.

 - Tikal Temple III (Temple of the Jaguar Priest) - Petén.
-Approximately 55 m tall pyramid, built circa 810 AD, possible burial site of ruler Dark Sun.
+Approximately 55 m tall pyramid, built sometimes around 810 AD, possible burial site of ruler Dark Sun.
 Last major centre in Tikal.

 - Tikal Temple IV - Petén.
 64.6 m tall pyramid, 190,000 m³ of construction material has been used for this structure.
 Built in 741 AD, possible burial site of Yik'in Chan K'awiil.

 - Tikal Temple V - Petén.
-57 m tall pyramid, built circa 700 AD.
+57 m tall pyramid, built sometimes around 700 AD.
 Offerings and burials of huge importance for science have been found here.

 Other archaeological monuments

 - Cancuén palace - Petén.
 Ruins of the largest Maya palace, located in Cancuén - once important city.
-Palace was constructed circa 770 AD, initially some 200 rooms in a complex with area of 23,000 m² was found but now it is considered that it was much larger.
+Palace was constructed sometimes around 770 AD, initially some 200 rooms in a complex with area of 23,000 m² was found but now it is considered that it was much larger.